Teaching Phonics at Home: Singapore Parents' Step-by-Step Guide

 Published 18 May 2026

-Phonics is the system that links letters (graphemes) to sounds (phonemes).
-When children learn phonics, they develop the ability to decode — to look at a word they've never seen before and figure out how to say it by sounding it out.
+Phonics connects letters to sounds.
+When your child learns phonics, they gain the ability to look at a word they've never seen — say "ship" — and work out how to read it by sounding out each part.
+That's decoding, and it's the single most important reading skill.

-- Individual letter sounds (not letter names — "sss" not "ess")
+- Individual letter sounds (not names — "sss" not "ess")

 - Short vowel sounds: a, e, i, o, u

-- Simple CVC (consonant-vowel-consonant) words: cat, bed, sit, hot, run
+- Simple CVC words: cat, bed, sit, hot, run

-- Print concepts: left to right, top to bottom
+- Basic print awareness: reading goes left to right, top to bottom

-What this looks like at home: Spotting letters on food packaging, sounding out three-letter words, singing phonics songs.
+What this looks like at home: Your child spots letters on the Milo tin, tries to sound out three-letter words, sings along to phonics songs from school.

 - Consonant blends: bl, cr, st, tr